 So far, we have visited Paris four times.
-Paris is one of our favorite cities in the world and we want to share with you everything we have learned during our visits.
+Paris is one of our favorite cities in the world, and we want to share everything we’ve learned during our visits.

 The times listed in the daily schedule are rough estimates, just to give you an idea about timing throughout the day.
 Your times may differ, based on queues and how much time you decide to spend at each place.
 I did my best to anticipate waiting times and visiting times, but on very busy days (or very quiet days) these times can differ.